realm/realm-java-benchmarks/README.md

     resolution**.

 ### CPU speed

-Many modern devices has CPU's that saves power by reducing the speed of the CPU and only increasing the speed when there is a need.
+Many modern devices have CPUs that save power by reducing the speed of the CPU and only increasing the speed when there is a need.
 For that reason it's also a good idea to warm-up the CPU.